Cecylia Słapakowa: Basia Temkin-Berman

-At least one of Słapakowa's sixteen interviewees is known to have survived the holocaust.
-Barbarą "Basią" Temkin (1907–1953) indeed turned out to be a holocaust heroine in her own right.
+At least one of Słapakowa's sixteen interviewees is known to have survived the Holocaust, Barbarą "Basią" Temkin (1907–1953).
 Before 1939 she was one of very few Jews to be employed at the Warsaw Public Library.
 This meant that she had many friends in Warsaw who were not Jewish, and who would be able to help her after the Germans invaded.
 As a ghetto inmate, she overcame a succession of difficulties to set up a children's library which, she told Słapakowa during an interview, was far more satisfying than her pre-war work in the city library, because in the library in the Warsaw Ghetto she repeatedly had an instant sense of achievement from the belief that she was helping Jewish children prepare for life after the war.
 At some point, probably early in 1943, she managed to escape the ghetto after which she and her husband, the future politician Adolf Berman, lived as non-Jews in the "Aryan" part of the city, actively working with members of the Polish resistance to help fellow Jews escape the ghetto, until this activity was abruptly halted in 1944 by the arrival of the Soviet army.
-Adolf and Besia Berman emigrated to Israel in 1950 where Besia died, still aged only 45, in 1953.
+Adolf and Besia Temkin-Berman emigrated to Israel in 1950 where Besia died, still aged only 45, in 1953.
 Through the posthumous publication, in 2000, of her wartime diaries, Basia Temkin-Berman's contributions to Polish resistance have become accessible in her own words.